YuuMurasaki/hiniature/mangas.md

 + Tsuiraku Jk To Haijin Kyoushi
 + Domestic na Kanojo
 + Sayonara, Watashitachi ni Yasashikunakatta, Subete no Hitobito
++ Ajin: Demi-Human
++ Franken Fran
++ Ore no Genjitsu wa Ren'ai Game?? ~Ka to Omottara Inochigake no Game datta~
++ Suicide Notes Laid on the Table

 # Honorable mention
 + When Will the Same Snow Fall？
++ Monster Stein
++ Kouga-san no Kamiguse
++ Namae no Nai Kaibutsu
 + BIBLIOMANIA
 + The illidan girl
 + Soloist in a Cage